 4. From page 8-14 it seems like many of the paragraphs could be grouped into subheadings in this section (e.g. 'Open source', 'Linking infrastructure', 'Standards', etc.).
 May help readability, and i don't know if it may prompt authors to tweak how the content is organized.

 Thanks for the suggestion.
-We sorted the text into paragraphs for the following themes: lowering barriers to e-infrastructures, enabling collaboration between (remote) researchers, sharing and linking infrastruture resources, driving standards and Open Science, and supporting teaching and new career developments.
+We sorted the text into paragraphs for the following themes: lowering barriers to e-infrastructures, enabling collaboration between (remote) researchers, sharing and linking infrastructure resources, driving standards and Open Science, and supporting teaching and new career developments.
 The text itself has not been changed.

 5. Pg 11: Line 261 - COS should be the American English Center for Open Science